Curliss History, Family Crest & Coats of Arms

 - Origins Available:

-Anglo-Saxon tribes of Britain.
+The name Curliss is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 Curliss was a name used for a person who was believed to be free from care or unconcerned.
-The nickname is derived from the Old English word carleas, which referred to the personal characteristics of the bearer.
+The nickname is derived from the Old English word carleas, which referred to a "cheerful, merry" person.

 Early Origins of the Curliss family

 The surname Curliss was first found in Gloucestershire, but some of the family were found in Lancashire at Welsh Whittle in early times.
 "In that of Edward III., Sir William Careles held the manor, so called, of Walshwittell. "